Skip to content

 2016

-Trunk Show at Atlanta Quilt Festival, Hammonds House Museum, Atlanta, GA
+Trunk Show at Atlanta Quilt Festival, Hammonds House Museum, Atlanta, GA.

-Womyn, Atlanta – Fulton Public Library, Mechanicsville Branch, Atlanta, GA
+Womyn, Atlanta – Fulton Public Library, Mechanicsville Branch, Atlanta, GA.

 KUIBUKA, Bulloch Hall, Roswell, GA